jaredhanson/www.oauth2orize.org/books/concepts/oauth2/README.md

 [Express](https://expressjs.com/) middleware used to implement OAuth 2.0 endpoints.
 These endpoints allow applications to request authorization and obtain tokens.
-Additionally, OAuth2orize provides a pluggable suite of grants and exchanges which correspond to the extensible set of mechanisms defined by the OAuth 2.0 framework for obtaining authorization and issuing tokens.
+Additionally, OAuth2orize provides a pluggable suite of grants and exchanges which correspond to the extensible set of authorization grants defined by OAuth 2.0.

 This guide provides an overview of OAuth 2.0.
 As a framework, OAuth 2.0 is highly extensible with many optional components, leaving numerous implementation